Nonstandard solutions for a perturbed nonlinear Schr\"{o}dinger system with small coupling coefficients\protect\thanks{A perturbed nonlinear Schr\"{o}dinger system: Introduction

 Hence we have

 Similarly, we have

 Then we complete the proof. \end{proof}

 We are now in a position to construct penalized solutions for the linearized system in Proposition \ref{pr4.1}.
-By the penalized function, it is enough to prove that the penalized solution $w_{\epsilon}$ and $\hat{w}_{\epsilon}$ solve the original problem \eqref{eq1.1} (see \eqref{eq5.9} below).
-Moreover, the penalized function makes us obtain a good decay about the solutions $w_{\epsilon}$ and $\hat{w}_{\epsilon}$ in Lemmas \ref{le3.3} and \ref{le3.8}, which is necessary in verifying the assumptions in Lemma \ref{le4.6}, see section \ref{s6} below.
+By the penalized function, it is enough to check that the penalized solution $w_{\epsilon}$ solve the original problem \eqref{eq1.1} (see \eqref{eq5.9} below).
+Moreover, the penalized function makes us obtain a good decay about the solution $w_{\epsilon}$ in Lemma \ref{le3.8}, which is necessary in verifying the assumptions in Lemma \ref{LE4.6}, see section \ref{s6} below.

 Noting that by the classical bootstrap argument and nonnegativeness of $w_{\epsilon}$, we can conclude that

 \begin{proposition} (Construction of barrier functions) Let $\{x_{\omega,\epsilon}\}\subset \Lambda$ be the family of points that are given in \eqref{keq5.2}.
 Assume that either \eqref{AAeq1.8} or \eqref{AAeq1.9} holds.
 Then for sufficiently small $\epsilon > 0$, there exist $\overline{U}_{\epsilon}\in \mathcal{H}_{\epsilon}\cap C^{2}(\mathbb{R}^N)$ and $P_{\epsilon}$ satisfying the assumption \eqref{eq3.1}, such that $\overline{{U}}_{\epsilon} > 0$ satisfies